Fix SD Card Not Showing Up Error

 1. Right-click Start, then select Device Manager.Opening Device Manager.

 2. Expand the Disk drives dropdown.
 Right-click your SD card, then select Properties.
 Bear in mind that your SD card may be named something else.
-Look for the brand of your SD card, for instance, SanDisk or Lexar.Checking the SD card properties.
+Look for the brand of your SD card, for instance, SanDisk or Lexar.Accessing the SD card's properties.

-3. Click Driver, then click Update Driver.Choosing to update the drivers.
+3. Click Driver, then click Update Driver.Updating the drivers.

 4. Click Search automatically for drivers.
 If any updated drivers are found, proceed to install them.
 Alternatively, install locally stored drivers by clicking Browse my computer for drivers instead.
 If not, click Close and proceed to the next step.Searching for updated drivers.